Awards Logo

 • The programme has been well received by new employees.

-Presentations to the judging panel are required for all shortlisted entries in this category:
+Presentations to the judging panel are required for all shortlisted entries in this category.

 Most innovative new learning technologies product

-Products that have already delivered benefits to end users will have a greater chance of success than those that are in development or only just launched.
+Note that this category is designed to recognise learning products themselves and not specific learning interventions that might have made use of them.
+Products that have already delivered benefits to their users will have a greater chance of success than those that are in development or only just launched.

-Presentations to the judging panel are required for all shortlisted entries in this category:
+Presentations to the judging panel are required for all shortlisted entries in this category.

-Best learning game
+Best technology-based learning game

-This award seeks to recognise games that play a key role in the support of specific learning aims.
+This award seeks to recognise technology-based games that play a key role in the support of specific learning aims.
 We will recognise innovative uses of these techniques, as well as the extent to which they lead to greater engagement, enjoyment and motivation, and provide a more effective learning experience than more traditional approaches.

-Judges will be looking for demonstrable evidence that:
+What the judges will be looking for

 • There was a clear rationale for the use of a game approach to meet the requirement.